smikhalevski/doubter/README.md

 ## Ensuring function signature

-You can wrap an input function to guarantee that the function signature is type-safe at runtime.
+You can ensure a type-safe function signature at runtime.

-Let's declare a function shape that takes two number arguments and returns an number as well:
+Let's declare a function shape that takes two number arguments and returns a number as well:

 ```ts
 const sumShape = d.fn([d.number(), d.number()]).return(d.number());